atlassian/data-center-helm-charts/docs/docs/examples/bitbucket/BITBUCKET_MESH.md

     **Bitbucket version**

-    By default the Helm charts target the latest Bitbucket LTS version.
-However mesh is only supported from version 8.0.
+    By default, the Helm charts target the latest Bitbucket LTS version.
+However, Mesh is only supported from version 8.0.
 You will need to select an 8.x version of Bitbucket to deploy Mesh.
-See below for details.
+Learn more details below.

     **Mesh agent version**